 The strong funding profile for S-Finanzgruppe is supported by the savings banks' strong market position and its perceived stability.
 This allows for the collection of diversified and highly granular deposits.
-As of H1 2022, the savings banks' aggregate deposits of €1.157 trillion compared with aggregate loans of €1 trillion, resulting in a favourable a loan-to-deposit ratio of 88%, up from the very favourable level of 85% in recent years and in line with the levels observed in 2015 and 2010 .
-A large portion of the savings banks' excess funding - reflecting the difference between deposits and loans - of around €141 billion as of H1 2022 (2021: €170 billion, 2020: €169 billion, 2019: €131 billion) is shared within member institutions of S-Finanzgruppe .
+As of year-end 2022, the savings banks had aggregate deposits of €1.185 trillion compared with aggregate loans of €1.0 trillion, resulting in a favourable loan-to-deposit ratio of 88%, up from the very favourable level of 85% in recent years and in line with the levels observed in 2015 and 2010.
+A large portion of the savings banks' excess funding - reflecting the difference between deposits and loans - of around €144 billion as of year-end 2022 (2021: €170 billion, 2020: €169 billion) is shared within member institutions of S-Finanzgruppe.

-The moderate increase in the savings banks' market fund ratio to around 14.7% as of H1 2022, compared with 12.9% in 2019, largely reflects their participation in the European Central Bank's (ECB) TLTRO III programme.
-We estimate this funding component accounted for around 4% of their assets.
+The moderate decrease in the savings banks' market fund ratio to around 13.7% as of 2022 (2021: 14.2%, 2020: 13.3%) largely reflects the reduction in the member banks' participation in the European Central Bank's (ECB) TLTRO III programme in the second half of 2022, when the conditions became less favourable.